 This is an article by Guide to Malaga about coronavirus in Malaga with advice on what to do if you’re planning to visit the city or are already here.
-Note that as of 14 March, Malaga is in lock-down.
-This has been prolonged until 11 April.

 As a frequent traveller myself, I know how important it is to be informed and as a freelance journalist, I know how vital it is to have the right information.
 It therefore makes sense to share this on Guide to Malaga.
 The following is therefore a summary of the situation regarding coronavirus (COVID-19) in Malaga.
 I have used authoritative sources for all information and will be keeping this article up to date because, as we are all aware, this is a volatile situation and changing all the time.